 Expansion MRR is, in the SaaS sense, additional MRR from existing customers that have upgraded their plan.

 The work of a modern sales team doesn't end with a closed deal; it includes having a grasp of both new and expansion MRR.

 19. Number of Monthly Onboarding and Demo Calls

 Put simply, this KPI answers: How many onboarding and/or demo calls did the sales team complete this month?
 As such calls can be critical for closing deals, this sales KPI is an important one.

 Like many of the other KPIs presented here, this can be segmented down into an employee-by-employee basis.

 Most modern sales teams I've met (or worked with) are displaying their KPIs on a dashboard.
 This gives the department visibility and transparency into their numbers, increases sales productivity because the data being pulled in often updates in real-time, and can be a great way to motivate teams.

-Here's how Rupert Bonham-Carter, our Chief Customer Success Officer, uses a Sales leaderboard dashboard to keep his team aligned and driven.
+Here's how Rupert Bonham-Carter, our Chief Customer Success Officer, uses a Salesforce dashboard to keep his team aligned and driven.